Prior To Use of the Express Online Training Website

 This service is provided at no charge for the initial period of one month only.

-Upon payment your details will be saved to our payment processing provider, and after an initial one-month period, if you do not cancel your subscription your selected payment details will then be charged.
+Upon payment your details will be saved to our payment processing provider, and after an initial one-month period, if you do not cancel your subscription your selected payment details will then be charged up front for a 12-month period.

 Payment is processed at the beginning of each billing period.